jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 ## Practicing the scale forms

-See {% include chapter-link.html slug="practicing-scales" %}.

-Stay on the E form and learn as much as possible.
+Stay on the E form and learn as much as possible before moving on to another form.
-Don’t move on to another form until the E form is so familiar it becomes boring.
-Boredom is how to know when to move on.
+When this form becomes boring from familiarity, that's when it's time to move on.

+Practice like any scale form.
+Slowly and thoughtfully,
+first ascending and descending, then with tunes, licks, scale patterns and arpeggios.

+See {% include chapter-link.html slug="practicing-scales" %} for details.

 ## D form